Kapendev/parin/CHEATSHEET.md

 bool vsync();
 /// Sets the vertical synchronization (VSync) state. void setVsync(bool value);
-/// Returns the total elapsed time since the application started. double elapsedTime();
+/// Returns the total elapsed time since the application started.
+Prefer using `elapsedTickTime`. double elapsedTime();
-/// Returns the elapsed time at the start of the current tick. double tickTime();
+/// Returns the total elapsed time since the application started, at the start of the current tick. double elapsedTickTime();
 /// Returns the total number of ticks since the application started. ulong elapsedTicks();
 /// Returns the time elapsed since the last frame.